not-much-io/code-dump/README.md

 # code-dump
-Storage for non separate repository worth code
+Storage for code not worth a separate repository